 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.

-This view displays a table with the pending elevation requests and the following details: Hostname, Username, Given reason, Request Time, Type, Filename, and Status. - History
+This view displays a table with the pending elevation requests and the following details: Hostname, Username, Reason given, Request Time, Type, Application, and Status.
+If the Status is Requested and written in red, this means the endpoint is running a 3rd-party application that has a vulnerability with a CVSS score of 7 or higher.

-This view displays a table with the compliant endpoints and the following details: Hostname, Active User, Domain Name, Local Groups, AD Groups, and Admin rights. - Zero - Trust Execution Protection
+This view displays a table with the compliant endpoints and the following details: Hostname, Active User, Domain Name, Local Groups, AD Groups, and Admin rights (Y/N).
+The Local Group field populates if the active user is found in any of the local groups or AD Groups.
+If it is found, it is marked as Admin (Yes). -

 Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.